pyscada/PyScada/README.rst

 PyScada a open source SCADA system
 ==================================

 A Open Source SCADA System with HTML5 HMI, build using the Django framework.
-If you like to setup your own SCADA system head over to the http://pyscada.readthedocs.io/en/dev-0.7.x/installation.html section.
+If you like to setup your own SCADA system head over to http://pyscada.rtfd.io.

 Features
 --------